Azure-Samples/netappfiles-java-crr-sdk-sample/README.md

 		| Secondary NFS v.1 Data Replication Volume with referencing to the primary volume Resource ID

  * Authorize Source volume with Desitnation Volume Resource ID

- * Finally, the clean up process takes place (not enabled by default, please change the variable shouldCleanUp to true at main file if you want the clean up code to take a place),deleting all resources in the reverse order following the hierarchy otherwise we can't remove resources that have nested resources still live.
-You will also notice that the clean up process uses a function called WaitForNoANFResource, at this moment this is required so we can workaround a current ARM behavior of reporting that the object was deleted when in fact its deletion is still in progress.

 If you don't already have a Microsoft Azure subscription, you can get a FREE trial account [here](http://go.microsoft.com/fwlink/?LinkId=330212).

 ## Prerequisites